Darjusch/codecentric/README.md

 ## React - codecentric-react

 Create a .env file in the root directory

 Insert your Github Token - `REACT_APP_GITHUB_TOKEN=your_token_here`

-Run `npm i` to install the dependencies and then `npm run start` to start the program
+Run `npm i` to install the dependencies

+Run `npm run start` to start the program

 Insert the name of the Programming language and you will get a developer that knows that language.